dalbay/JavaScript/Ch9_Managing_State_Information_and_Security/README.md

 }
 ```
 ---
+#### Configuring Availability of Cookies to Other Web Pages on the Server
 ### NOTES ON: HTML ```<form>``` Tag
 The ```<form>``` element can contain one or more of the following form elements: